A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Evolving surface finite element spaces

-The first three assumptions in the definition of surface finite element imply that $K$ is a parametrised surface and the fourth (\ref{eq:CK-defn}) that $K$ is not too curved.
-The final assumption allows the case that $\hat{K}$ is a flat simplical domain and $K$ is curved.
+\item The first three assumptions in the definition of surface finite element imply that $K$ is a parametrised surface and the fourth \cref{eq:CK-defn} that $K$ is not too curved.
+The final assumption allows the case that $\hat{K}$ is a flat simplical domain and $K$ is curved. \end{remlist} \end{remark} \begin{remark} \begin{remlist} \item We denote by $\nu_K$ the unit normal vector field to $K$.
+It is the unique (up to sign) unit vector orthogonal to the $\hat{x}_i$ partial derivatives of $F_K$ for $i = 1, \ldots, n$ and is given by